 Number of Variables.
-Each Input Form mask can include an unlimited number of Document Variables.
-The default number of Document Variable is set at 60; however, you can change it to any other number by simply changing the number in the Max Terms box at the right side of the screen.
+Each Mask can include an unlimited number of Document Variables.
+The default number of Document Variables is set at 60; however, you can change it to any other number by simply changing the number in the Max Terms box at the top-center of the screen.

 Maximize Consistency within Genre.
 The 'humongous document' approach described above also lets you see if your variable names are consistent from document to document.
-For example: If the same variable is [ClientName] in a Will and [Client Name] in a Power of Attorney, pick one approach and use it consistently in both documents.
-They are of the same genre, and should share a common Mask and use identical variables.
+For example, if the variable for a Client's Name is [ClientName] in a Will and [Client Name] in a Power of Attorney, pick one approach and use it consistently in both documents.
+They are of the same genre, and they should share a common Mask and use identical variables.

 Minimize Variables within Genre.
 Your goal should be to reduce the number of individual variables to the smallest number possible for each document genre.
 Spend some time up front to rename similar variables with a more generic term that can be applicable to all of them.
 For example: A “Testator” of a Will, a “Settlor” of a trust and the “Grantor” of a Power of Attorney are frequently the same person in an estate planning package.
-Since the documents are of the same genre, rename them something like “[Adult1]” instead of a topic specific name, so that the variable is completed only once.
+Since the documents are of the same genre, perhaps forget titles for now and just rename them something like “[Adult1]”.
+The result is that the variable is completed only once.
 On the mask, you can give the end-user very specific guidance and instructions as to who or what ‘Adult1’ stands for.

 Use Equivalency Function.
 As an alternative to the immediately preceding paragraph, consider using the equivalency function to avoid having to type the value of related variables more than once.
 This function allows you to maintain multiple variables that refer to the same actor.
 The value of the 'extra' variable is made equivalent to the value of another variable.
 Click this link to read more about the Equivalency Function.

 Number of Masks.
 You likely will need several Input Form masks for a complete document assembly system.
-This is because the variables typically found in, let’s say, a Will are probably quite different from those found in a Purchase Order.
-It is perfectly fine (indeed, it is a ‘best practice’) to have a variety of masks for a variety of situations.
-That said, a mask should be written in such a way that it can support multiple documents and source forms.
+This is because the variables typically found in, let’s say, a Will are quite different from those found in a Purchase Order.
+It is perfectly fine (indeed, it is a ‘best practice’) to have a variety of Masks for a variety of situations.
+That said, a Mask should be written in such a way that it can support multiple documents and source forms.
 Consideration should be given to using a common variable naming scheme across a range of similar or related documents.
-For example, wills, trusts and powers of attorney might contain similar naming schemes.
+For example, Wills, Trusts and Powers of Attorney might contain similar naming schemes.

 Modifying Masks.
-It is easy (very, very easy) to modify a mask.
-Just recall the mask and type the changes on its face.
-Rearrange the fields if appropriate.
-Don’t worry if you don’t have every variable in your mask when you save it.
-Don’t worry if the order of the clauses in the mask is not the ‘best.’
+It is easy (very, very easy) to modify a Mask.
+Just recall the Mask and type the changes on its face.
+Rearrange fields if appropriate.
+Don’t worry if you don’t have every variable in your Mask when you save it.
+Don’t worry if the order of the clauses in the Mask is not the ‘best.’
 Pathagoras lets you easily recall it and easily modify it later.

-•An existing Input Form mask can be temporarily or permanently augmented if the current document has variables not contained in the mask.
+•An existing Mask can be temporarily or permanently augmented if the current document has variables not contained in the mask.
 Simply press the Scan button.
 Any new bracketed variables will be added at the end of the list.
 If you wish, you can edit and save the augmented listing.